The Dark Side of ADHD — Love-Bombing And Person-Fixation

 • Love-bombing is an overwhelming display of affection, frequent communication, and grand romantic gestures, especially in the early stages of a relationship.
 Those with ADHD can show unusually intense expressions of love in romantic situations, which can look like “love-bombing.”

-People with ADHD can feel love and attachment, but they often need to feel these emotions intensely, and this causes issues.
+People with ADHD can feel love and attachment, but they need to feel these emotions intensely, and this causes issues.

 This need for emotional highs, fueled by their poor impulse control, can result in unconventional romantic displays of affection in relationships, such as love-bombing.